 The U.S. Census Bureau provides estimates of people who travel to and from work.
 These data are either based on residence or workplace.

 The U.S. Census Bureau is the primary source of demographic data.
 For a summary of data, QuickFacts are available for all states and counties.
-Another summary from the U.S. Census Bureau is Easy Stats.
-The American Community Survey provides between census estimates for 1-year, 3-year and 5-year periods, which are based on the population of a geographical entity.
+The American Community Survey provides between census estimates for 1-year and 5-year periods, which are based on the population of a geographical entity.
 As Pennsylvania’s liaison to the U.S. Census Bureau and the state’s official source of population and economic statistics, the Pennsylvania State Data Center (PaSDC) is another resource of information from the Census Bureau.

 According to the U.S. Census Bureau, the Economic Census provides a detailed portrait of economies from the national to the local level every five years.